lou-tha/PaleolithicGreening/VegPer_Markdown/PaleolithicGreening.md

   df_result_max <- data.frame(c("a","b","c","d","e","f","g","h"))

   text =''

-  # calculation of the min, max, sum and mean of DOY and sum of temperatures

   for (long in seq(from = long_west, to = long_east, step)){ # runs through every longitude